pgRouting/pgrouting/doc/withPoints/pgr_withPointsDD.rst

        - For optimization purposes, any duplicated value is ignored.
    * - **distance**
      - ``FLOAT``
      - Upper limit for the inclusion of a node in the result.
+Must be greater than 0.

 .. include:: withPoints-category.rst
     :start-after: driving_side_start